OHDSI/PatientLevelPrediction/README.md

 Technology
 ==========
-PatientLevelPrediction is an R package, with some functions implemented in python.
+PatientLevelPrediction is an R package, with some functions using python through reticulate.

 System Requirements
 ===================
-Requires R (version 3.3.0 or higher).
+Requires R (version 3.5.0 or higher).
 Installation on Windows requires [RTools](http://cran.r-project.org/bin/windows/Rtools/).
 Libraries used in PatientLevelPrediction require Java and Python.

 The python installation is required for some of the machine learning algorithms.
 We advise to install Python 3.7 using Anaconda (https://www.continuum.io/downloads).